josiahphua/restaurant-express/README.md

 node, express, mongoose, mongodb

 ## Setup Instructions
-- Clone and fork this repo
+- Fork and clone this repo

 ## Objective
 Your task is to create an app that displays a list of restaurants for users, along with location and cuisine types.